Information about Speed Project Grants CONTACT

 -

-If any Speed Camp awarded PARA funds do not reach their minimum number of athlete registrations by two weeks before the event, the Camp Organizers are permitted to open the general registration to athletes from outside of PARA.
+If the Speed Camp application originally included athletes from outside of PARA, the athletes from outside of PARA will be allowed to register with general registration after prior registration has completed.
+If the Speed Camp application did not include athletes from outside of PARA general registration does not reach the minimum number of athletes by two weeks before the event, the Camp Organizers are permitted to expand registration to athletes from outside of PARA.
 In that case, Camp organizers shall notify the Speed Committee and the Executive Committee that registration has opened to athletes outside of PARA.